Liverpool’s No.9 shirt has a proud history, having been worn by some of the club’s greatest-ever goalscorers.

 Torres can legitimately claim to be one of the greatest No.9s the Premier League has witnessed.

-The way he regularly tormented Nemanja Vidic and Manchester United earns him extra points, but his failure to win a trophy and lack of longevity on Merseyside means the Spaniard has to settle for third.
+The way he regularly tormented Nemanja Vidic and Manchester United earns him extra points, but his failure to win a trophy and lack of longevity on Merseyside means the Spaniard has to settle for second.

 God.
 Liverpool fans call him God FFS.
 It doesn’t really get any better than that.